backpropper/DNN-Activation-Brain/README.md

 - You can also record another audio sample by clicking the start recording button again.
 This will refresh the GUI to display the activations of the newly recorded audio sample.

 ## TODO:
-- Add support for other DNN models such as Theano.
+- Add support for other more complex DNN models (with ivcetors).
 - Integrating other types of features such as fMLLR.

 ## Author: